Futarimiti/browse/readme.md

 ### extend

+you can fork this and hardcode your browsers

-add custom browsers to `g:browsers`
+alternatively add them to `g:browsers`

 <!-- todo: add key-type lookup table, maybe example -->